 - Click Select the specifications.
 In the dialog box that appears, select a backup schedule specification and click

 - The backup schedule specifications that you select are applied to all data sources that are added to the batch backup.
-Different backup schedule specifications cannot be applied to specific data sources in the batch.
+You cannot configure the backup schedule specification for each data source.

 - The free quota for data backup, unit price, and backup and restoration performance vary based on specifications.
 For more information, see Select backup schedule specifications.

-- Click Modify the backup configuration in bulk, modify the following parameters, and then click OK.
+- Click Modify the backup configuration in bulk, modify the parameters described in the following table, and then click OK.

-Type Parameter Description The underlying configuration maximum number of parallel threads for a full backup The maximum number of parallel threads available for a full data backup.Note The maximum number of actual parallel threads varies based on the backup schedule specifications displayed in the console.
-Incremental real-time backup Specifies whether to enable incremental backup.
-Advanced configuration None NoneNote To modify backup configurations, you can click Modify the backup configuration in the Actions column.
+Section Parameter Description Basic Configuration maximum number of parallel threads for a full backup The maximum number of parallel threads available for a full data backup.Note The maximum number of actual parallel threads varies based on the backup schedule specifications displayed in the console.
+Incremental real-time backup Specifies whether to enable the incremental backup feature.
+Advanced Settings None NoneNote To modify backup configurations, you can click Modify the backup configuration in the Actions column.

 - Click Select the specifications.
 In the dialog box that appears, select a backup schedule specification and click OK.

 - In the backup policy step, click Batch apply backup strategies.
 In the dialog box that appears, select a backup policy that you want to apply and

 click OK.
 Then, click Next Purchase Backup Schedule.
 Note

 - A backup policy includes configuration items for a backup schedule, such as the backup method, storage method, backup frequency, backup cycle, and backup start time.
 For more information, see Create a backup policy template.